 Report Cards will go out in November and March.
 Parent/Teacher Interviews will be scheduled for the week following report card distribution.
 Parents are invited to request an interview any time they feel there is a need to discuss their child’s progress.
 An exam schedule will go home early in June indicating final exams for Grade 7 and 8 students.

 LUNCHES & MICROWAVES

 Grade 6, 7 & 8 students are fortunate to have a microwave available for their use at lunch time.
-Grades K-5 students can microwave on Fridays.
-When there is a hot lunch scheduled for Friday, the microwaves can be used on Thursday instead.
+Grades K-5 students can microwave on their designated day.
 The microwaves are to be used to warm up food items not to cook food items.
 Remember, the good old fashioned thermos works well for many food choices.
 Please remember when sending food items that require cutlery, to send them from home .As well, it is appreciated when fruit and vegetables come pre-cut if that is what your child wishes.
 Students are allowed a morning snack to feed their stomach as well as their brain.
 Please remember to send healthy food items such as granola bars, cheese and crackers, yogurt, muffins, etc. Junk food is not an acceptable food choice for snacks.
 We do have reserve lunches at the school if on occasion your child has forgotten their lunch.
 We do ask that you replace this lunch the following day in courtesy to the next child who may also forget his or her lunch.

 PUBLIC HEALTH NURSE